 Postgraduate Program in Pediatric Dentistry

 The Postgraduate Program in Pediatric Dentistry is designed to prepare the student for a career in patient care in a private practice or a hospital setting.
-The student is expected to develop clinical skills in treating normal and handicapped children, as well as to function effectively in the hospital environment treating patients with complex medical problems.
+The student is expected to develop clinical skills in treating healthy and special health care needs children, as well as to function effectively in the hospital environment treating patients with complex medical problems.
 This program combined with a master’s or doctorate is intended for the clinician who wishes to pursue a career as a teacher/researcher and emphasizes scientific methodology together with research experience to develop skills required for independent research.
 Upon successful completion of all requirements, the student is awarded a Certificate in Pediatric Dentistry and meets the advanced education eligibility requirements of the American Board of Pediatric Dentistry.

 Postdoctoral students can seek simultaneous enrollment in the program combined with a master of science or doctor of philosophy degree programs.
 In addition to the requirements for the postdoctoral program, the successful completion of a thesis and specific course work are required for graduation.
 The student is awarded a certificate in pediatric dentistry and either a MS or PhD degree at the successful conclusion of the program.